DroneEngage/DroneEngage_ScriptWiki/rpi_image_scripts/bookworm/c_helpers/README.md

 - **Disk space check**: Warns if disk space cannot be checked; errors if < ~1MB available in the target directory.
 - **File locking**: Uses `flock(LOCK_EX)` to serialize writers on the same file.
 - **Atomic write**: Writes to `<file>.tmp` then `rename()`s over the original.
-- **Optional auth_ip update**: When `server` is non-empty, updates the `"auth_ip"` field if present.
+- **Selective field updates**: Each field (`userName`, `accessCode`, `auth_ip`) is only updated when its parameter is non-empty.
+Pass `""` to skip a field.
 - **Multi-file processing**: Processes each provided path independently and reports per-file success.

 ## Output and exit codes

-- Prints what fields were updated per file.
-Warns if neither field is found.
+- Prints what fields were updated per file, or indicates if a field already has the requested value.
+- Warns if a requested field is not found in the file.
+- Warns if no parameters were provided (all empty strings).
 - Exit code `0` if all files update successfully, otherwise `1`.

 ## Limitations